Tinel's sign

-Tinel's sign (also Hoffmann-Tinel sign) is a way to detect irritated nerves.
+Tinel's sign (also Hoffmann-Tinel sign or Tinel's test) is a way to detect irritated nerves.
 It is performed by lightly tapping (percussing) over the nerve to elicit a sensation of tingling or "pins and needles" in the distribution of the nerve.
 Percussion is usually performed moving distal to proximal.
 It is named after Jules Tinel.

-It is a potential sign of carpal tunnel syndrome, cubital tunnel syndrome, anterior tarsal tunnel syndrome and symptomatic neuroma.
+This sign is commonly used in the evaluation of compression neuropathies, including carpal tunnel syndrome, cubital tunnel syndrome, anterior tarsal tunnel syndrome and symptomatic neuroma.
+It may also be used to monitor recovery following peripheral nerve injury or nerve repair.

+Studies show that the diagnostic performance of Tinel's sign varies substantially between populations and clinical settings, and it is generally interpreted alongside other physical examination findings and electrodiagnostic testing.

 History

 Tinel's sign takes its name from French neurologist Jules Tinel (1879–1952), who wrote about it in a journal article published in October 1915.
+Tinel described the sign while studying peripheral nerve injuries in soldiers during World War I. He found that percussion over an injured nerve could produce tingling in the distal distribution of regenerating nerve fibers.

 German neurologist Paul Hoffmann independently also published an article on tinel sign six months earlier, in March 1915.
 Previously, in 1909, Trotter and Davies published their findings that sensations elicited distal to the point of nerve resection are referred to the area or point of nerve resection; however they "failed to comment on the clinical relevance of their observation."

+Technique

+Tinel's sign is performed by lightly tapping or percussing over the suspected site of nerve compression or injury.
+The maneuver is typically repeated along the course of the nerve.
+A test is considered positive when tapping produces paresthesia radiating distally along the sensory distribution of the nerve being examined.

+For example, when performed at the wrist in suspected carpal tunnel syndrome, percussion over the median nerve at the carpal tunnel may reproduce tingling in the thumb, index finger, middle finger, or radial half of the ring finger.
+This is in line with the sensation distribution of that nerve.

+The test may also be performed along the length of an injured peripheral nerve to evaluate nerve regeneration following trauma or surgical repair.